hashicorp/terraform-provider-random/docs/cdktf/typescript/resources/id.md

 type-4 UUID.

-This resource can be used in conjunction with resources that have the `createBeforeDestroy` lifecycle flag set to avoid conflicts with unique names during the brief period where both the old and new resources exist concurrently.
+This resource can be used in conjunction with resources that have the `create_before_destroy` lifecycle flag set to avoid conflicts with unique names during the brief period where both the old and new resources exist concurrently.